 A central idea of relational psychotherapy is that our thoughts, feelings and behaviours (healthy and unhealthy) are directly related to our interpersonal relationships.
-It is therefore about our self-with-other experience.
+Relational therapy is therefore about our self-with-other experience.
 We are all creatures of familial, social and political contexts, continuously formed (and forming) through our interactions with others.

 Relational therapy can be an effective treatment for a whole range of psychological and emotional problems, understanding as it does that so many of them are rooted in troubled relationships past and present.
 Telling one’s own relational story in the presence of a carefully attuned empathic listener can be a powerful experience, generating shifts in self-understanding and ultimately in symptoms.